 Best use: For children, indoors, outdoors, warm summer nights

 The Slumberjack Lil Scout Sleeping Bag is made for children under the height of 55 inches.
 It’s perfect for frequent campers or scouts who go on camping or backpacking trips during warmer months.
-Weighing only 2.2 lbs, it’s a great option for kids to carry around all day.
+Weighing only 2.2 pounds, it’s a great option for kids to carry around all day.
 Although it is light, the Slumberjack tends to be a bit bulkier, making it harder to stuff into smaller backpacks.

 The zipper is strong enough to survive the pulls of rowdy children, but should still be handled with care to prevent ripping.
 Even though this sleeping bag is meant for kids, it boasts a lot of the same great features that adult sleeping bags do.
-Including a high-quality and durable Slumberloft Synthetic insulation, a flip over hood with space for a pillow, and interior stashing pockets.
+Including a high-quality and durable Slumberloft Synthetic insulation, a flip over hood with space for a pillow, and interior stash pockets.

 The rectangular shape allows for more room so children can wiggle about while sleeping, while still being tapered enough to keep them warm.
-The 40° temperature rating is perfect for camping in the summer months, keeping your kids cool in the heat.
+The 40°F temperature rating is perfect for camping in the summer months, keeping your kids cool in the heat.
 The Slumberjack is a great summer sleeping bag for beginning campers who want to explore the great outdoors.

-Big Agnes – Spike Lake 15
+Big Agnes Spike Lake 15 Sleeping Bag

 Dimensions: 25 x 10 x 10 inches